xen-troops/meta-xt-prod-devel-rpi5/README.md

 ninja full.img.gz
 ```

-### Flash SD-card image
+### Flash SD-card Image

-To flash SD-card image run below command:
+To flash the SD-card image, run the following command:
 ```
 sudo dd if=./full.img of=/dev/<sd-dev> bs=4M status=progress

 ```

-**NOTE:** Be sure to identify correctly <sd-dev> which is usually "sda".
-For SD-card identification
+**NOTE:** Be sure to identify correctly <sd-dev>, which is usually "sda".
+For SD-card identification,
-Plug/unplug SD-card and check `/dev/` for devices added/removed.
+plug/unplug the SD-card and check `/dev/` for devices that have been added/removed.

-**NOTE:** Ensure existing SD-card partitions unmounted if auto-mount is enabled.
+**NOTE:** Ensure any existing SD-card partitions are unmounted if auto-mount is enabled.

-### SD-card image content
+### SD-card Image Content

 The SD-card image **full.img** is created using GPT format and contains two FATFS partitions:

-* First: 512Mb bootfs partition.
-Contains files required for RPI5 to boot.
+* First: 512 MB bootfs partition, containing files required for the RPI5 to boot.
-* Second: 512MB dom0 partition.
-Exclusively used by Zephyr Dom0 `zephyr-dom0-xt` application
+* Second: 512 MB dom0 partition, used exclusively by the Zephyr Dom0 `zephyr-dom0-xt` application
-  and contains guest domains images.
+  and containing guest domain images.

-#### bootfs partition content
+#### bootfs Partition Content

-The bootfs partition content is below.
-Generic RPI 5 files marked as **"RPI5"**.
+The bootfs partition contains the following files.
+Generic RPI 5 files are marked as **"RPI5"**.
 The Xen-Troops RPI 5 Xen demonstration project files (or modified files)
-marked as **"Xen-Troops:"**:
+are marked as **"Xen-Troops:"**:

 ```
 bcm2712-rpi-5-b.dtb //RPI5